HEAVEN'S MOUNT ZION

 It is a fearful thing to fall into the hands of the living God.
 Hebrews 10:31

 I make no apology for this.
 It is what it is.
-It is a terrible mistake to assume that God is not a God of judgment.
+It is a terrible mistake to assume that God is all love and never a God of judgment.

 One last thought … Daniel 12, says that the resurrection of Israel will occur all at one time and will include both righteous and unrighteous Jews.
-So, not only will all the unrighteous Jews of all time meet him at the Second Coming (to be cut down and then extracted from off the earth) … but all the righteous Jews will meet their Messiah at his Second Coming as well (to proceed on in with him into is Kingdom).
-So, on the positive side, Abraham and Sara, Isaac and Rebekah, Jacob and Leah and Rachel, David and Bathsheba … and countless other Jews, will be resurrected to greet their Messiah and enter with him into his Kingdom.
-In sharp contrast, what a joyous occasion that will be for all of them.
+So, not only will all the unrighteous Jews of all time meet him at the Second Coming (to be cut down and then extracted from off the earth) … but all the righteous Jews will meet their Messiah at his Second Coming as well … to proceed on in, with their Messiah, into his Kingdom.
+So, on the positive side, Abraham and Sara, Isaac and Rebekah, Jacob and Leah and Rachel, David and Bathsheba … and countless other godly Jews will be resurrected to greet their Messiah and enter with him into his Kingdom.
+What a joyous occasion that will be for them.

 Proceed to the next chapter